 3. After completely removing the laptop battery, connect the power cord or charger.

 4. And, start the computer without the battery.
-And, check the keyboard is working now or not.
+And, check whether the keyboard is working now or not.

 If still not, then maybe it’s driver related problem.
 So, first shut down the laptop.
 And, then disconnect the charger.
 And re-connect the laptop battery properly.